 Explore the Knights Templar Castle in Tomar, Portugal

 A large part of Portugal was ruled from Tomar Castle until the 16th century.
-The temple was improved by Henry the Navigator, who became governor of the order, and he therefore used the Knights Templar cross as a symbol on the sails of his caravels and on his sea voyages out into the world.
+The temple was improved by Henry the Navigator, who became governor of the order.
+Therefore, he used the Knights Templar cross as a symbol on the sails of his caravels and his sea voyages out into the world.

 The Romanesque Charola, or Rotunda, is the oldest part of the military complex, which was built with inspiration from the Holy Land, the Mesquita da Rocha, the Mosque of Omar and the Church of the Holy Sepulchre in Jerusalem.

 Its church is characterised by its open bell tower and domed shape.
-Inside the octagonal structure, the sculptural decorations and paintings are in a late-Gothic, as well as a Manueline style – the latter due to generous donations by King Manuel I around 1500.
+Inside the octagonal structure, the sculptural decorations and paintings are in a late-Gothic and a Manueline style – the latter due to generous donations by King Manuel I around 1500.

-In stark contrast to other countries, who at the time didn’t welcome the Knights Templar any longer, the King of Portugal saw an advantage in keeping them in Tomar to help protect the country against Moorish invaders.
-When the Knights Templar was dissolved in 1312, a new Military Order of Our Lord Jesus Christ was born, also with the aim to defend the Christian regions in Portugal against the Moors.
-From 1357 its seat and headquarters became the former Knights Templar’s headquarters in Tomar.
+In stark contrast to other countries, who at the time did not welcome the Knights Templar any longer, the King of Portugal saw an advantage in keeping them in Tomar to help protect the country against Moorish invaders.
+When the Knights Templar was dissolved in 1312, a new Military Order of Our Lord Jesus Christ was born to defend the Christian regions in Portugal against the Moors.
+From 1357, its seat and headquarters became the former Knights Templar’s headquarters in Tomar.

-The new order helped fund the seafarers in Portugal’s discovery period, among others Henry the Navigator, who was taking the lead of the Discoveries.
+The new order helped fund the seafarers in Portugal’s discovery period, among others, Henry the Navigator, who was taking the lead in the Discoveries.
 The Order of the Christ remained in power until the 18th century.

-From an early time Tomar’s residents lived inside the castle walls, and therefore there were both military houses and typical villas within the thick walls.
+From an early time, Tomar’s residents lived inside the castle walls.
+Therefore, military houses and typical villas were within the thick walls.

-The Convent of Christ, the main cloister and Manueline place of worship, is a real masterpiece of fine Renaissance architecture.
-An esplanade of colourful flowering bushes marks the way to the stair leading to the outstanding Convent of Christ.
+The Convent of Christ, the main cloister and Manueline place of worship, is a true masterpiece of fine Renaissance architecture.
+An esplanade of colourful flowering bushes marks the way to the stairs leading to the outstanding Convent of Christ.
 Due to being built over many centuries, the temple features an interesting mix of both Manueline, Gothic and Renaissance styles – with an interesting Arab touch.
-In addition to the spectacular main cloister, highlights include the Renaissance portal with skillful depictions, as well as the Manueline Window of the Chapter Hall.
+In addition to the spectacular main cloister, highlights include the Renaissance portal with skilful depictions and the Manueline Window of the Chapter Hall.

-Mysterious monastery gardens, beautiful vaults supported by slender columns, corridor ceilings elaborately designed and decorated in an intricate pattern, as well as crosses of the Knights Templar can be found everywhere around the Convent of Christ.
+Mysterious monastery gardens, beautiful vaults supported by slender columns, corridor ceilings elaborately designed and decorated in an intricate pattern, and crosses of the Knights Templar can be found everywhere around the Convent of Christ.
 It is not difficult to imagine how Knights of the Order moved around the temple area in the past.

 If you follow the Knights Templar cobblestone crosses through the streets of Tomar, you will end up in the Praça da República in front of the 18th-century town hall, Paços do Concelho, and the Church of St John the Baptist.

 The Praça da República is a spectacular square, set with the Castle and the Convent of Christ in the background atop the hill.
-Surrounding the famous black and white-tiled plaza, there are small shops and cafés with local pastry specialities.
-In the middle of the square there is a statue of the Knight Templar Gualdim Pais, who in the 12th century founded the castle above.
+Small shops and cafés with local pastry specialities surround the famous black and white-tiled plaza.
+In the middle of the square, there is a statue of the Knight Templar Gualdim Pais, the founder of the castle above in the 12th century.

-Tomar is known for its special festival Festa dos Tabuleiros (Festival of the Trays) in the whole of Portugal, an event that takes place every four years in July in the charming castle town (2023, 2027…).
-Those years the streets are filled with colourful paper flower decorations and the girls in long white dresses carry an amazing tray headdress of flowers (tabuleiro) on their heads.
-Brocade quilts decorate the balconies flanking the processions.
-It is an ancient tradition that attracts people from near and far – including from other continents.
+Tomar is known for its unique festival Festa dos Tabuleiros (Festival of the Trays) in the whole of Portugal, an event that takes place every four years in July in the charming castle town (2023, 2027…).
+Those years, the streets are filled with colourful paper flower decorations, and the girls in long white dresses carry an amazing tray headdress of flowers (tabuleiro) on their heads.
+Brocade quilts decorate the balconies along the processions.
+It is an ancient tradition attracting people from near and far – including from other continents.

-The festival with origin in the worship of the Holy Spirit, that dates all the way back to the 13th century, features several other traditional processions such as the Procession of the Crowns, the Procession of the Boys, and the Arrival of the Bulls of the Holy Spirit.
+The festival, with its origin in the worship of the Holy Spirit, dating back to the 13th century, features several other traditional processions such as the Procession of the Crowns, the Procession of the Boys, and the Arrival of the Bulls of the Holy Spirit.

 Read next: One Day in London – See the Temple Church and São Martinho do Porto – a Seaside Village